oneapi-src/oneDNN/doc/programming_model/data_types.md

 ## Hardware Limitations

-While all the platforms DNNL supports have hardware acceleration for fp32 arithmetics, that is not the case for other data types.
-Considering that performance is the main purpose of the low precision data types support, DNNL implements this functionality only for the platforms that have hardware acceleration for these data types.
+While all the platforms oneDNN supports have hardware acceleration for fp32 arithmetics, that is not the case for other data types.
+Considering that performance is the main purpose of the low precision data types support, oneDNN implements this functionality only for the platforms that have hardware acceleration for these data types.
 The table below summarizes the current support matrix: